-The only mistake you can make in evaluating somebody else on this tone scale is to assume that he departs from it somewhere and is higher in one department than he is in another.
-The characteristic may be masked to which you object-but it is there.
+The only mistake you can make in evaluating somebody else on this tone-scale is to assume that he departs from it somewhere and is higher in one department than he is in another.
+The characteristic may be masked to which you object - but it is there.

-Look at the top of the first column and you get a general picture of the behavior and physiology of the person.
+Look at the first column and you get a general picture of the behaviour and physiology of the person.
 Look at the second column for the physical condition.
 Look at the third column for the most generally expressed emotion of the person.
 Continue on across the various columns.
 Somewhere you will find data about somebody or yourself of which you can be sure.
 Then simply examine all the other boxes at the level of the data you were certain about.
-That band, be it 1.5 or 3.0 will tell you the story of a human being.
+That band, be it 1.5 or 3.0, will tell you the story of a human being.

-Of course, as good news and bad, happy days and sad ones strike a person, there are momentary raises and lowerings on this tone scale.
-But there is a chronic level, an average behavior for each individual.
+Of course, as good news and bad, happy days and sad ones strike a person, there are momentary raises and lowerings on this tone-scale.
+But there is a chronic level, an average behaviour for each individual.
 As an individual is found lower and lower on this chart, so is his alertness, his consciousness lower and lower.

-The individual's chronic mood or attitude toward existence declines in direct ratio to the way he regards the physical universe and organisms about him.

-There are many other mechanical aspects of this chart having to do with energy manifestations and observation of behavior but we need not cover them here.
+The individual's chronic mood or attitude towards existence declines in direct ratio to the way he regards the physical universe and organisms about him.
+There are many other mechanical aspects of this chart having to do with energy manifestations and observation of behaviour, but we need not cover them here.

-It is not a complete statement to say, merely, that one becomes fixed in his regard for the physical universe and organisms about him for there are definite ways, beyond consciousness, which permits this to take place.
+It is not a complete statement to say, merely, that one becomes fixed in one's regard for the physical universe and organisms about one, for there are definite ways, beyond consciousness, which permit this to take place.
 Manifestation, however, is a decline of consciousness with regard to the physical environment of an individual.
 That decline of consciousness is a partial cause of a gradual sag down this chart, but it is illustrative enough for our purposes in this volume.

-At the top of this chart, one is fully conscious of himself, his environment, other people and the universe in general.
-He accepts his responsibilities in it.
-He faces the realities of it.
-He deals with the problems within the limits of his education and experience.

-Then something happens-his perception of the material universe is dulled.
+At the top of this chart, one is fully conscious of oneself, one's environment, other people and the universe in general.
+One accepts one's responsibilities in it.
+One faces the realities of it.
+One deals with the problems within the limits of one's education and experience.
+Then something happens - one's perception of the material universe is dulled.
 How does this come about?

 The first and foremost way that a decline on the chart is begun is through being caused physical pain by the physical universe.
 It is one thing to gain experience and quite another to suffer physical pain.
 For any experience surrounded by actual physical pain is hidden by that pain.
 The organism is supposed to avoid pain to Survive.
-It avoids, as well, memories of pain if it is above 2.0 on the chart.
-It "relishes" pain memories below 2.0 as these lead to death, as soon as it can begin avoiding pain wholesale, although that pain is recorded, consciousness begins to decrease markedly.
-The perception of the physical universe begins to decrease and the caliber of one's activities begin to decline.
+It avoids, as well, memories of pain.
+And as soon as it can begin avoiding pain wholesale, although that pain is recorded, consciousness begins to decrease markedly.
+The perception of the physical universe begins to decrease and the calibre of one's activities begin to decline.

 One could say that there is an interior world and an exterior world.
 The interior world is the one of yesterday.
-The data it contains is used to judge the world of the exterior, of today and tomorrow.
-So long as one has all data available, one can make excellent computations.
-When the facts he has learned begin to be buried, one's conclusions are apt to become wrong to just that degree.
+The data it contains are used to judge the world of the exterior, of today and tomorrow.
+So long as one has all data available, one can make excellent evaluations.
+When the facts one has learned begin to be buried, one's conclusions are apt to become wrong to just that degree.